 Regular tree health evaluations can catch changes in a tree’s health and vigor before a disease, insect, or environmental problem becomes too serious to address.
-Ideally, mature trees should be inspected at least once a year to assess tree health and vigor, looking at leaf size, twig growth, growth of reaction wood, and presence of crown dieback.
+Ideally, mature trees should be inspected at least once per year to assess tree health and vigor.
+Our arborists examine leaf size, twig growth, reaction wood growth, and crown dieback to determine the health of your tree.

-Reduction of normal growth is a fairly reliable cue that the tree’s health has recently changed, and our experienced arborists can look at twig growth from past years to determine whether there is a reduction in the tree’s growth pattern.
+Reduction of normal growth is a fairly reliable clue that the tree’s health has recently changed.
+Our experienced arborists can survey twig growth from past years to determine whether there is a reduction in the tree’s growth pattern.

-Loose bark, deformed growths, and conks (mushrooms) are common signs of stem decay and should be inspected further to determine the extent of decay.
+Loose bark, deformed growths, and conks (mushrooms) are common signs of stem decay and should be inspected further to identify the extent of the decay.

-Any abnormalities found during tree health evaluations, such as insect activity and/or spotted, deformed, discolored, or dead leaves and twigs, should be noted and monitored closely.
-As part of a tree health evaluation, we will create a plan detailing tree care practices to maintain or increase the health of the tree.
+Any abnormalities found during tree health evaluations; such as insect activity and spotted, deformed, discolored, or dead leaves and twigs, should be noted and monitored closely.
+As part of a tree health evaluation, we will create a plan detailing tree care practices to maintain and increase the health of your tree.